-As a classroom teacher and instructional reading/language arts coach for thirty years, I attended countless writing workshops in which presenters touted their programs as “research based,” “data driven,” and “best practices.”
+As a classroom teacher and instructional reading/language arts coach for thirty years, I attended countless writing workshops in which programs were touted as “research based,” “data driven,” and “best practices.”

 Still, I couldn’t help but wonder why, if the programs were so great, did our students’ writing scores continue to remain stagnant.
 Why didn’t the graphic organizers, anchor charts, mentor texts, mini lessons, writing traits, and lesson plans, significantly move the needle on the writing scale to a higher level?

 There’s a joke floating around the internet: I bought my friend an elephant for his room.
 He said, “Thanks.”
 I said, “Don’t mention it.”

 The elephant in the language arts classroom is that many teachers aren’t adequately prepared to teach writing.
-Professional development workshops are generally designed with the assumption that since teachers are college educated, they know how to write, and all they need are some ideas to pass along to their students.
+Professional development workshops are generally designed with the assumption that since teachers are college educated, they know how to write, and all they need are ideas to pass along to their students.

 Yet a number of teachers have confided in me that writing is their weakness, and they aren’t sure how to teach it.
 Their lack of confidence likely stems from the fact that teachers are required to teach the two genres they seldom, if ever, practice writing: essays and narratives.
 Most teachers haven’t written an essay since college.
 And how often does the average teacher sit down to write a story with a plot, characters, setting, conflict, and a resolution?

-Without proper training and instruction, teachers are left to rely on quirky, unconventional teaching methods they picked up at a PD training or found on the internet–methods they never use when they write.
+Without proper training and instruction, teachers are left to rely on quirky, unconventional teaching methods they picked up at a PD training or found on the internet–methods they would never consider using when they write.